Welcome to Drakopoulos IVF Team

 2

 Ovulation is the process of obtaining eggs from the ovaries.
-The oophorectomy is performed transvaginally, in the operating theatre under sedation, so that the woman does not feel any kind of discomfort during the procedure, which lasts about 15 minutes.
+The oocyte pick up is performed transvaginally, in the operating theatre under sedation, so that the woman does not feel any kind of discomfort during the procedure, which lasts about 15 minutes.

 3